RasaHQ/rasa/README.md

 Nothing has changed yet in terms of usage, but we are in the process of simplifying everything ahead of the next major release.

-Rasa is anopen source machine learning framework to automate text-and voice-based conversations.
+Rasa is an open source machine learning framework to automate text-and voice-based conversations.
 With Rasa, you can build chatbots on:
 - Facebook Messenger
 - Slack
 - Microsoft Bot Framework